carsonzchen/MSiA423_ACE.AI/README.md

 * PORT = "Your Port Number to Use"
 * ENGINE_STRING = local_engine_string

-c) AWS RDS configuration (An alternative to local database if you are running on AWS server)
+b) AWS RDS configuration (An alternative to local database if you are running on AWS server)

 Update 'config/.mysqlconfig' to configure update environment variables MYSQL_USER and MYSQL_PASSWORD for your RDS instance, then from the main folder, add the above environments to your bash profile (linux) by running: